Emmanuel-Ayeni/Capstone-1-Project/README.md

 ## Project Overview
 Goals: Determine an employee at a higher risk of leaving the company.

+## Data Source
-Data Sources: The source is from Kaggle: https://www.kaggle.com/datasets/whenamancodes/hr-employee-attrition
+Data Source: The source is from Kaggle: https://www.kaggle.com/datasets/whenamancodes/hr-employee-attrition

 ## Objectives:
 * The task focus is to build an HR Employee Attrition Application which includes the best predictive model.